Neighborhood E-Bike Share Launch Cost Calculator

 8. Expected member households - The number of households that will participate and pay a subscription.

-9. Average rides per member per month – A rough usage estimate that helps you sanity‑check whether the fleet is sized appropriately.
+9. Average rides per member per month - A rough usage estimate that helps you sense-check whether the fleet is sized appropriately.

-10. Target annual reserve margin (%) – Extra percentage you want to add on top of costs to build a reserve for replacements and surprises.
+10. Target annual reserve margin (%) - Extra percentage you want to add on top of costs to build a reserve for battery replacements, expansions, and unexpected repairs.

 11. Proposed monthly subscription - The membership fee you are considering charging each household per month.

 After you enter or adjust the values, the calculator estimates your total capital needs, annual operating costs, required reserve, and an implied breakeven subscription price.
-You can compare that breakeven price with your proposed subscription to see if your plan is likely to be sustainable.
+You can then compare that breakeven number with your proposed subscription to see whether the plan looks sustainable, fragile, or comfortably conservative.

 Core Cost Formulas and What They Mean